 - fruit juices and smoothies – they do contain vitamins and minerals, but they also contain a high amount of fruit sugars, so try to limit yourself to one small glass per day.

 - milky coffees – one medium-sized latte, for example, can contain around 7% of your recommended daily calorie intake, and that’s without adding sugar.

 - hot chocolate – best saved for the occasional treat.

 - fizzy drinks – these often contain very high quantities of sugar and caffeine.

 - high-energy drinks – these contain very high levels of sugar and caffeine and may contain other stimulants.

 - sports drinks – the best way to rehydrate during sports is with water; milk is a great after-sports drink.

-It is important to drink more when you are exercising and during hot weather as your body will lose fluid through sweating.
-This also goes for when you are ill and have a temperature when you may be sweating more.
+It’s important to drink more when you are exercising and during hot weather as your body will lose fluid through sweating.
+This also goes for when you are ill and have a temperature, as you may be sweating more.